 I stared with attaching a small nail on the center of the tip of the bow and stern.
 A string was attached to both and pulled taut.
 Sighting down the string I was able start to check the forms for alignment.
 To ensure I was viewing the right spot I used a pencil to put a line right at the peak center point of each form.

 Some small dowels were inserted along with a few screws to pull the bow into alignment.
 Once the bow and stern were straight the forms were next.
 They each fit fairly tight to the strongback but being wood, the strongback is not as rigid (straight) as an aluminum beam could be (but a heck of a lot cheaper) so there is some adjusting that needs to be done.
 When a form is out of alignment it’s pretty obvious.

 Once the form is aligned you need to some how keep it that way.
 To start, I cut a bunch of small blocks.
 About 3/4″ x 3/4″ from some scrap lumber.
-A spacer block of 11 3/4″ was used to determine the next form placement, that was slid into place and then the spacer block was moved against the form.
-These blocks were then aligned perpendicular to the beam with a combination square and two screws were used to hold them to the beam.
-The form was slid tightly against the block, turned into alignment (if necessary) and then two screws were used to attach the form to the block.
+A spacer block of 11 3/4″ was used to determine the next form placement, that was slid into place and then the form was moved against the spacer block.
+These blocks were then moved against the form, aligned perpendicular to the beam with a combination square and two screws were used to hold them to the beam.
+The form was pressed tightly against the block, rotated into alignment (if necessary) and then two screws were used to attach the form to the block.

 The process is repeated for each form until all are in alignment.